Rick-Phoenix/protoschema/README.md

 ## 📝 How to render the files

-After all of your items are defined, you just need to call [`render_templates`](crate::packages::Package::render_templates) with the path to the root of your proto project, and all the files will be written inside of it.
+After all of your items are defined, you just need to call [`Package::render_templates`](crate::packages::Package::render_templates) with the path to the root of your proto project, and all the files will be written inside of it.

 ```rust
 use protoschema::{Package};